 Does my pool have to be a specific shape?

 Any design; modern and sleek or naturalistic.
-Since no plants are needed in our system, you can design your pool in any style that fits your taste.
-As a result, many of our clients opt for a highly modern, sleek look, however, for those who prefer a more naturalistic aesthetic, plants can be added for visual effect.
+As no plants are needed in our system, you can design your pool in any style that fits your taste.
+Therefore, many of our clients opt for a highly modern, sleek look, however, for those who prefer a more naturalistic aesthetic, plants can be added for visual effect.

 Are there are design restrictions?

-No. Any design is possible within our five systems.
-As a result, each system does have some general restrictions e.g. the colour of liner and location in relation to trees and sunlight.
+No. Any design is possible with our patented filter system, although, each system does have some general restrictions, e.g. the colour of liner and location in relation to trees and sunlight.
 Check out our pool gallery for some design inspiration.

 Can I have a natural swimming pool indoors?